cisagov/ScubaGear/docs/execution/scubacached.md

 ### Invalid or incorrect results

-If the results are looking incorrect when it generates a html report, this may be due to opa executable missing.
-Download opa from https://github.com/open-policy-agent/opa/releases
+If the results are looking incorrect when it generates a html report, this may be due to the OPA executable missing.
+Download OPA from https://github.com/open-policy-agent/opa/releases

 > [!IMPORTANT]
-> Make sure the file is named to: `opa_windows_amd64.exe`
+> Make sure the file is named: `opa_windows_amd64.exe`

 **Solution**: Rerun the Invoke-SCuBACached in cache mode with a new OPA path: